 Many companies, executives, and books discuss that when it comes to hiring or promoting workers, in general they have success in hiring someone who is “poor” (see how we define it below), hungry and driven, also known as PHD.
-The drive from these individuals will motivate them to prove themselves each and every day.
+In general, the drive from these individuals will motivate them to prove themselves each and every day.
+However it is hard to identify those with that drive/fire, as too many do not have it or they put out false impressions…the lack of drive is but one of the causes of the cycle of stagnation and/or poverty.
 The concept of PHD also applies to starting a business, going for promotions at work, and other career tasks.
 This approach, of hiring the underdog, could apply to many of the people who seek assistance on the needhelppayingbills.com website, as they may be driven to improve the life of their family.

 Executives such as Mario Gabelli, who runs an investment firm, Jack Welch (formerly of General Electric), and Jim Collins in his book Good to Great talk about how important it is to get the “right people on the bus”.
 Even if the person is maybe not an exact match or have the exact skillset for the role they are in with the company, if they are driven to make a difference, prove themselves from their background or a previous letdown, and improve their financial situation, they will more often than not find a way to succeed.

 This does not necessarily mean low income or “cash poor”, though it could mean that.
 It can really mean anything that lights a fire in someone’s belly, and you can see (and even “feel” their intensity) that they want to prove themselves.
 It is hiring or promoting the underdog, and giving them a chance.